-With summer upon us - and temperatures set to soar - our thoughts turn west.
+With summer upon us, our thoughts turn west.
 Fortunately for those of us blessed to be in the City of Angels, turning such daydreams into reality is a stone-cold cinch.
 It’s so close, you can almost taste the salt and feel the sand between your toes... the beach!

 URBAN SAND - Venice Beach